In Part 1 of this tutorial series, we explained how to use widgets in WordPress and in Part Two, you learned how to configure text widgets.

 (Category widget options – Post Count Enabled vs Post Count Disabled)

-The Recent Posts widget normally displays on the sidebar by default.
-All you need to do is configure your widget.
+The Recent Posts widget displays in the sidebar by default.
+All you need to do is configure the widget.

 (Recent Posts widget)

-There’s very little to configure in this widget.
-You can add a title if you want, select the number of posts to display and display post dates.
-If you’re happy to use the default Number of posts to show setting, then just leave the widget as is, otherwise enter the number of posts to show and click Save …
+There is really not much to configure.
+You can add a widget title, select the number of posts to display and display post dates.
+If you want to use the default setting for Number of posts to show, then just leave the widget as is, otherwise enter a number of posts to show and click Save when done …

-Your most recent posts will display on the sidebar …
+The number of posts you have specified will display on your sidebar …

-(Recent Posts WordPress widget added to sidebar area)
+(Recent Posts WordPress widget displayed on blog sidebar)

-We provide a tutorial about how to create and edit posts in WordPress here: How To Create A New WP Post
+Creating a WordPress Post is covered here: How To Create A New Post In WordPress

-Next, let’s add a widget to your sidebar area to display page links.
+Next, we’ll add a widget to your sidebar menu to display page links.

 Find a Pages widget in the Available Widgets section …